 Ali Irvin: I'm in the success community [aka Trailblazer Community], so I do use that as a resource and do post there.
 So I would recommend that, definitely.
 First of all, you can learn a lot there, and second of all, that is an amazing place to get help.
 Even if you think it's the silliest thing, you will have multiple responses within potentially minutes, and if you're not using that as a resource, you should be.
-It's free help and free really good help.
+It's free to help and free really good help.

 Someone was telling me recently that they needed some bit of code.
 They were asking an apex question, and someone wrote the code for them and sent it to them.
 Simple things like that.
 There was no cost to it.
 Someone, just out of the goodness of our heart, did it for them.
 So using the community, using Twitter...
 Twitter, I think is actually one of the best places.
 I look at Twitter every day just to sort of see what's happening and see what is new out there.
 I learn all of my Salesforce news from Twitter.
 I do!
-So I think even if don’t actively post on Twitter, it's a really good place to sort of learn what's happening, see what's happening with folks in the Salesforce community, and just get quick little tidbits as well.
+So I think even if don’t actively post on Twitter, it's a really good place to sort of learning what's happening, see what's happening with folks in the Salesforce community, and just get quick little tidbits as well.

 Kristi Campbell: Yeah, and I think it's a great way, too, to have awareness, like you said, of others in the community that then translates to attending events.